GraceAnne Andreassi DeCandido

 How to Write a Decent Book Review

-(and how to begin reviewing, should you so desire)I have been reviewing books for twenty-nine years and counting — I wrote my first book review for the November 1973 issue of Library Journal.
+I have been reviewing books for twenty-seven years and counting — I wrote my first book review for the November 1973 issue of Library Journal.
 I reviewed for LJ for 19 years, until I became editor of Wilson Library Bulletin.
-I currently review children’s books for Kirkus Reviews and children’s and adult books for Booklist.
+I currently review children’s books for Kirkus and children’s and adult books for Booklist.
 I have also reviewed for other publications, most notably The New York Times Book Review (1983-84).
 Here are some thoughts on what I have learned.

 1. Read the whole book.
 That is the very least you owe the author.
 You can’t make a judgment on what they have done until you know all of it.